mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:07:31 So I'm super psyched about it.

-00:07:34 I just did a TalkPython episode, but I'll pull up a link to that in a moment.
+00:07:34 I just did a Talk Python episode, but I'll pull up a link to that in a moment.

 00:07:38 But what I found, so you encouraged me to go over there, and I did.